Nate Talbot

 School credentials: B.A.
 (H) Philosophy University of Windsor Pre-apprenticeship Electrical Techniques St. Clair College MFA University of Windsor (in progress)

-I would describe my work as surrealistic, dark, and ethereal.
+Type of Art/Artwork style: I would describe my work as surrealistic, dark, and ethereal.
 I work in virtual reality to sculpt with 3D scans of fruit, fungi, plants, and myself.
 I am interested in exploring the question of exactly what changes when natural forms move through technology and digital spaces.

 Social Media handles: